2025 Teaching and Learning RFPs

 • Project Activities: Describe the course or project activities.

-Below are guidelines on how to complete this section if applying to the Innovative Course Design, Innovative Module Design, Interdisciplinary Teaching Initiatives, and Emerging Technology grants.
+Below are guidelines on how to complete this section if applying to the Innovative Course Design, Innovative Module Design, and Interdisciplinary Teaching Initiatives awards.

 • Describe the course design as it currently exists or the vision for a new course.